-The Savings Account at Bank of Montserrat Limited attracted interest at 3.0% per annum on the lowest quarterly balance, until 30th April 2015, following which it was reduced to 2.0% per annum, while the interest rate on the Savings Account at the Montserrat Building Society remained at 1.0% per annum.
-No interest was earned on the on the Savings Account at the dissolved Government Savings Bank, and the funds remained in an account in the name of Government Savings Bank at the Bank of Montserrat.
+The Savings Account at Bank of Montserrat Limited attracted interest at 1.0% per annum on the lowest quarterly balance, from March 2014 to July 2016.
+In August 2016 the bank ceased offering interest rates.
+Interest rate on the Savings Account at the Montserrat Building Society remained at 1.0% per annum.
+No interest was earned on the Savings Account at the dissolved Government Savings Bank, and the funds remained in an account in the name of Government Savings Bank at the Bank of Montserrat.